 - Catching the Horsemen (as they're galloping through your conversations or conflict)

 Phew.
 The four horsemen.
 These things are, literally, killers of relationships.
 They're also critical in couples counseling because they need to be caught, reigned in, and tamed.
 Your couples counselor should spend plenty of time helping you recognize when they come up, as well as teaching you (and helping you to practice) the antidotes to the four horsemen.
 The latter bit is absolutely necessary.

-Why do couples come in for couples counseling?
+Why do couples come in for couples therapy or marriage counseling?

 Well, then, we're happy you asked!
 There are numerous reasons couples come in for couples counseling.
 These can be related to a partner having an affair, partners engaging in 'negative' conflict, lacking good communication, struggling with sex-related issues, wanting premarital counseling, lacking intimacy, or feeling disconnected.

 The reality is that the list isn't even exhaustive.
 And you know what?
 Some people don't even know why they're there, they just know that things aren't the way they used to be and that they're not happy with the current state of affairs.